Admissions Requirements

 7. Applicants must achieve a 2.75 CGPA or greater in prerequisite coursework.
 All prerequisite coursework must be successfully completed prior to entry into the Professional Phase of the PTA Program.

-8. The following science prerequisite courses require a grade of C or higher and must be completed within 7 years of the start date of the Professional Phase of the program.
+9. The following science prerequisite courses must be completed within 7 years of the start date of the Professional Phase of the program.

 1. AHS1001 Medical Terminology